Skip to content

 Ashridge House Gardens

 The Grade II* gardens were designed by Humphry Repton, in 1813, and modified by Sir Jeffry Wyatville.
 The 190 acres inc formal gardens, a large lawn area leading to avenues of trees and arboretum.
-In May, highlights of the garden inc the azaleas and Rhododendron Avenue and spring bedding displays.
+In May, the highlights of the garden are the azaleas and spring bedding displays.
+Free garden introduction talks available on the day.

 Owner Info